ndn00/bgc-coursys/README.md

 In order to create a new account, users need to provide an email address and a password.

-Passwords must be at least TBD characters long and must contain/cannot contain special characters or TBD regex.
+Passwords must be at least [TBD] characters long and must contain/cannot contain [special characters/TBD regex].

 Users must confirm their password before submitting.
 The form will not be allowed to submit unless the password matches the “confirm password”.